Fatal1ty/mashumaro/README.md

-Sometimes it's needed to have different serialization and deserialization methods depending on the data source where entities of the dataclass are stored or the API to which the entities are being sent or received from.
+Sometimes it's needed to have different serialization and deserialization methods depending on the data source where entities of the dataclass are stored or on the API to which the entities are being sent or received from.
 There is a special Dialect type that may contain all the differences from the default serialization and deserialization methods.
 You can create different dialects and use each of them for the same dataclass depending on